-To provide Orientation, Mobility and Vision Therapy, an individual must be certified by the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP) as one of the following:
+To provide Orientation, Mobility and Vision Therapy, an individual must be certified by the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP)as one of the following:

-• Certified Low Vision Therapist;
+- Certified Low Vision Therapist;

-· Certified Orientation and Mobility Specialist; or
+- · Certified Orientation and Mobility Specialist; or

-Certified Vision Rehabilitation Therapist.
-Other Standard (specify): An individual must meet the following standards: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+- Certified Vision Rehabilitation Therapist.

+An individual must meet the following standards:
-4. New providers demonstrate compliance with ODP standards through completion of a selfassessment and validation of required documentation, policies and procedures.

-5. Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15.

-6. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 6.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-7. Have Workers' Compensation Insurance, in accordance with state law.

-8. Have training to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs.

-9. Comply with Department standards related to provider qualifications.
+Chapter 63. - 7.
+Have Workers' Compensation Insurance, in accordance with state law. - 8.
+Have training to meet the needs of the participant which includes but is not limited to communication, mobility and behavioral needs. - 9.
+Comply with Department standards related to provider qualifications.